Reading Time: 11 minutes

 • Be mindful of any changes in your well, the area around your well, or the water it provides, such as a lingering odor or a color change.

-• When your well reaches the end of its functional life (typically more than 20 years), have it fully sealed by a skilled water well contractor once your replacement system is installed.
+• When your well reaches the end of its functional life (typically more than 20 years), consider fully sealing it by a skilled water well contractor after installing your replacement system.

 Procedure for Testing Your Private Well Water

-As a wise landowner, you should avoid one common blunder: do not begin testing your well water until you are certain that the system is free of contaminants.
+As a wise landowner, you should avoid one common blunder during land investment with private water wells: do not begin testing your well water until you are certain that the system is free of contaminants.
 If you test the water from a soiled well, you may get false results.
 For instance, the test may show contamination when the groundwater is clear.

 There are several other possible indicators of a dirty well such as cloudy water, low water flow, weird taste, and/or odor, etc.

 If you have any of the aforementioned issues, you should clean your water well system before testing it.
 A widespread misunderstanding is that chlorine will clean a well by itself.
-Chlorine, in reality, is only effective as a disinfectant after dirt and other solid materials have been removed from the well.
-In this instance, hiring a qualified water well systems contractor is the best alternative to avoid exacerbating your Well problem.
+In reality, Chlorine is only effective as a disinfectant after dirt and other solid materials have been removed from the well.
+In this instance, hiring a qualified water well systems contractor is the best alternative to avoid exacerbating your well problem.

-The given below are some of the tests you may need to do on your private well water:
+The given below are some of the tests you may need to do on your private well water to reap the benefits of owning land:

 • Coliform Test:

-This is a common test to determine the microbiological purity of well water.
+This is a common private water well maintenance test to determine the microbiological purity of well water.
 The presence of coliform bacteria in well water implies that sewage or some other type of surface water has contaminated your water source.
 A simple chlorination technique that disinfects the well water can remedy such difficulties.

 • Nitrates Test:

-Nitrates are also checked in groundwater systems.
+Like microorganisms, you must also check the level of Nitrates in groundwater systems.
 High nitrate levels in water indicate that groundwater has been contaminated by humans.
 Pregnant women and children under the age of one are especially vulnerable to high nitrate levels in the water.
 To avoid health problems, it is vital to have a professional do the test and remove the nitrates.

 • Test for Organic and Inorganic Compounds: